uber-archive/vis-academy/src/docs/graph/1-render.md

   <li>Create a GraphRender component</li>
 </ul>

+First of all, we will need to create a render engine to draw the nodes and edges of the graph on the canvas.
+[Deck.GL](http://uber.github.io/deck.gl) is a WebGL overlay suite for React, providing a set of highly performant data visualization overlays that we can compose the visualization layer by layer.
+Let's get your hands on the component and add the layers by following steps:

 ## 1. Create a GraphRender Component

 Create a new file named `graph-render.js` in `src/` folder where we will put the deck.gl component.
 First, let's layout the component: